 For many parents, finding some children's books about how babies are made, can make explaining a tricky subject a lot easier!

-This blgpost will show you some of my favourite books that talk about baby-making in a number of different ways.
-Like good ol fashioned sexual intercourse or some of the alternative ways (like IVF).
-You will even find books that manage to explain how a baby is made without even mentioning sex!
+This blogpost will show you some of my favourite books that talk about baby-making in a number of different ways.
+Like good ol fashioned sexual intercourse as well as IVF, surrogacy and adoption.
+There are books for kids from preschoolers right up to tweens.

 These are some of the many children's books about how babies are made, that have been written.
 As I find more, I will add them to this list.
 They are all really good books that they can read to find reliable and accurate information about love, sex and relationships.